 We need to go back and do a whole article on how they reported four different gunmen.

-There was 127 bombs in the building.
+There were 127 bombs in the building.

 Half the school was empty.

-There was a stand-down.
+There was a stand down.

-There were government mind-control programs connected to both of the youth.
+There were government mind control programs connected to both of the youth.

 They were both on drugs.